-Brandon stands in shock watching the situation escalate.
+Brandon is now standing in shock watching the situation escalate right in front of him.
 Someone tells him they aren’t sure yet if he will be able to come into the OR since I may need general anesthesia.
-My mom speaks up and tells the staff he should be in the room if at all possible.
-She says it’s what I would want, and she couldn’t be more right.
+So he waits.

 My eyes blink open.
 I’m in the operating room.

 I don’t remember being wheeled here, prepped, or moved onto the table.

 I’m confronted by a blue drape so close to my face it feels like I’m going to suffocate.
 My arms feel strange and when I look side to side I can see that they are tied down, restraining me.